Login | Register

 I would pay for a FAQ builder, and to answer questions.
 You could add a way to organize questions.
 People could post questions in certain categories.
 On a tech site it could have a computer section, tablet section, cell phone section etc.

-1) Visit http://degree3.com.
+1) Visit https://degree3.com.
 What do you think the site is about?
 What are your initial impressions?
 Do you find the site to be trustworthy?

 Looks professional, it looks like a site about a widget for websites that add a box for users to add questions and answers.
 I like the idea and the software looks pretty good.
 Yes it looks trustworthy.

-2) Visit http://joeldowns.com/, a site that is using the Degree3 Q&A plugin.
+2) Visit https://joeldowns.com/, a site that is using the Degree3 Q&A plugin.
 Click the ‘Ask a Question’ button and ask a question.
 Is the process intuitive?
 What parts were confusing?

 It’s pretty intuitive and simple, I just would like to be able to do so anonymously without the need to login with facebook or providing an email.